-HSI has the discretion to change investments at any time for any reason, and can invest a portion of a client Account to Funds advised by HSI or its affiliates.
+HSI has the discretion to change investments at any time for any reason, and can invest all, or a portion, of a client's Account in Funds advised by HSI or its affiliates.
 When HSI allocates a portion of the assets in an Account to another Fund, clients will be provided with a copy of the prospectus for such Fund.
-From time to time, HSI can remove a Fund from the Program, at its discretion, which may result in tax consequences.
+From time to time, HSI can remove a Fund from the Program, at its discretion, and the sale of that's Fund's shares may result in tax consequences.
 Accordingly, clients should confer with their tax advisor.

 All or a portion of the Account may temporarily be held in cash.
-HSI will only accept or Fund the Account PUBLIC - 7 with cash or shares of Funds (or a combination thereof) acceptable to HSI.
+HSI will only accept or fund the Account with cash or shares of Funds (or a combination thereof) acceptable to HSI.

-Clients can instruct HSI in writing not to invest in particular Funds or types of Funds; HSI will evaluate the request for reasonableness.
-If HSI's investment decision making is limited by a client's investment restriction, the performance of his/her Account may not be the same as if limitations were not imposed.
-If a restriction cannot be applied, client will be contacted and provided alternatives.
+Clients can request HSI in writing not to invest in particular Funds or types of Funds; HSI will evaluate the request for reasonableness.
+If HSI accepts the request, the performance of the Account may not be the same as if limitations were not imposed.
+If a restriction cannot be applied, HSI will contact the client and provide alternatives.

 In making investment decisions for the Account, HSI will rely on the information in the online Client Profile.
-Client should inform HSI via the Program website of any material change in his or her personal or financial circumstances or objectives that might affect the manner in which assets should be invested.
+Clients should inform HSI via the Program website of any material change in their personal or financial circumstances or objectives that might affect the manner in which assets should be invested.
 HSI will not be responsible for not considering any client's personal or financial circumstances of which it has not received written information, either at the opening of the Account or at any time thereafter.